Google greenlights ads with ‘blatant disinformation’ about voting by mail

 The ads “stand to promote confusion for the public at a time when clarity is needed,” said Kristen Clarke, president and executive director of the national Lawyers’ Committee for Civil Rights Under Law.
 “And so it is deeply troubling.”

-A Google spokeswoman, Charlotte Smith, declined to answer specific questions about the ads or explain why they squared with the company’s policies, saying only in an emailed statement: “We have zero tolerance for ads that employ voter suppression tactics or undermine participation in elections.
+A Google spokeswoman, Charlotte Smith, declined to answer specific questions about the ads or explain how they complied with the company’s policies, saying only in an emailed statement: “We have zero tolerance for ads that employ voter suppression tactics or undermine participation in elections.
 When we find those ads, we take them down.”

-Facebook removed similar ads from the same group in response to a Washington Post story last week.
+Facebook removed similar ads from the same group in response to a Washington Post article last week.

 The ads are the latest in a campaign to discourage voters from using the U.S. Postal Service to deliver their ballots in the upcoming election by suggesting there is a difference between “mail-in voting” and the way absentee ballots have been cast for decades in most states.
 While some states prefer one term over the other, experts say, there is no meaningful difference.
 All ballots delivered by mail are verified before they are counted.